-4.2 Falsification exercise
+4.2 Quasi-experimental evidence

 An evaluation exercise of this type must pay attention to the profile of the outcome of interest over time, in particular just before the intervention begins.
 The well-known Ashenfelter's dip stylised fact (Ashenfelter 1978, Heckman & Smith 1999) highlights the potential effect of selection in undermining the before-period comparison value used for estimation purposes.
 In our case, it could be that pupils enrolled into the program are those that are experiencing particularly poor grades due to transitory shocks.
 Once the shocks disappear, their grades would resume their earlier trajectories and their probability of retention would consequently also fall.
-However, this hypothesis would challenge the causal interpretation of our findings so far.
-Indeed, it would mean we were interpreting the improvement in grades subsequent to the shock as the effect of the program when in fact it was due (at least in part) to a regression to the mean phenomenon.
+However, this hypothesis would obviously challenge the causal interpretation of our findings so far.
+Indeed, it would mean we were regarding the improvement in grades subsequent to the shock as the effect of the program when in fact it was due (at least in part) to a regression to the mean phenomenon.

 Here we examine this hypothesis in more detail drawing on a natural experiment related to the staggered introduction of EPIS across schools.
-In particular, in a specific district (Amadora) only part of those schools were intervened in the first two years of the program.
-This happened because it was not possible to obtain enough EPIS staff to implement the program in all schools.9 In any case, data on student achievement was obtained from all
+In particular, in a specific district (Amadora) only part of those schools were intervened in the first two years of the program recall the statistics reported in Table 4 and discussed in Section 3.1.
+This happened because it was not possible to obtain enough EPIS staff to implement the program in all schools due to timing and planning constraints.
+It was then decided to focus on schools whose students had lower achievement levels, even if practical issues, including schools' openness towards the EPIS program, also affected the selection process.
+However, detailed data on student achievement and background was obtained from all schools in the district, including those where the intervention was delayed.